skiimcdogg/Project-Pokedex-Client/README.md

 They can even rename their Pokemon if they're feeling creative ;)

 Second, we wanted to learn new things and keep on improving our freshly acquired Ironhack skills!
-The filters component was a wonderful challenge for us, as we wanted users to be able to see pokemons filterd by Types.
+The Filters component was a wonderful challenge for us, as we wanted users to be able to see pokemons filterd by Types.
 So they could be able to select 2 types at once and still be able to use our search bar

 We also were passionate about learning TDD and our goal is to test our entire API with Mocha.